 As a basic requirement, please ensure that there is adequate hot water for one daily shower and enough heating and lighting, especially in the student’s room.
 Providing additional blankets will be a suitable alternative to having the heating on all night.

-Use of the telephone and internet is exclusively at the discretion of the Host Family.
+Use of the telephone is exclusively at the discretion of the Host Family.
 Many Host Families allow students to receive incoming calls only.
 If you are comfortable with your student making outgoing telephone calls, then a good option is an international calling card.
 Calling cards are available at most local shops and your student can buy one that has a certain credit limit (e.g. £5, £10 etc).

-However, in practice an international student will often travel to London with their own laptop and ask us to place them in a Homestay with access to internet.
 Students need internet to be able to study, research London and keep in contact with friends and family back home.
 International students are as active on social media sites such as Facebook and Twitter as UK students.
 Many international students will have a Skype telephone account which will allow them to make free international phone calls via their laptops when connected to the internet.

 The majority of students will specifically request to be placed in a Homestay where there is at least Broadband access, with a strong preference for Wireless Broadband.